 There are several different approaches to hair removal but to treat unwanted hair growth it is important to understand a little bit about normal hair growth.

 Permanent hair removal/reduction can be done by the use of lasers.
 This involve trying to destroy the hair bulb or root of the hair during the active growing phase.
-This is done by heating the hair follicle/bulb sufficiently enough to result in destruction of the growing cells.
-Since not all hair grows in the same cycle at the same time and since only treatments to actively growing hair can create permanent reduction in hair counts, patients require multiple treatments separated by weeks to increase the likelihood of success.
-The number of treatments needed varies based on several variables including hair color, hair density, age and hormones.
-Afterwards, most patients are free of the unwanted hair for several months.
+This is done by heating the hair follicle/bulb sufficiently enough to result in the destruction of the growing cells.
+Since not all hair grows in the same cycle at the same time and since only treatments for actively growing hair can create a permanent reduction in hair counts, patients require multiple treatments separated by weeks to increase the likelihood of success.
+The number of treatments needed varies based on several variables including hair color, hair density, age, and hormones.
+Afterward, most patients are free of unwanted hair for several months.
 When the hair regrows, most patients see noticeably less hair than before.
 The hair also tends to be finer and lighter in color.